dariolitardi/smartecgrepo/README.md

 <img src="pictures/accuracy.png"/>

-Figure 8 - **Comparison between the accuracy and the number of the instances valid in every platform**
+**Figure 10 - Comparison between the accuracy and the number of the instances valid in every platform**

 We can notice that increasing the number of the instances, the accuracy increases as well.
 When we reduce the number of the instances, the accuracy decreases due to overfitting and the presence of outliers.